xuri/excelize-doc/en/style.md

 func (f *File) SetColStyle(sheet, columns string, styleID int) error
 ```

 SetColStyle provides a function to set style of columns by given worksheet name, columns range and style ID.
+Note that this will overwrite the existing styles for the columns, it won't append or merge style with existing styles.

 For example set style of column `H` on `Sheet1`: